 If you are in need of assistance, please see our list of community resource sites.

-PiE was founded to create programmatic equity between the PAUSD schools.
+PiE was founded to create programmatic equity among the PAUSD schools.
 Prior to PiE, PTAs raised funds for classroom aides and additional staff and hired them for their individual schools.
 Thus, those PTAs that raised a lot of donations had more programs than those that didn't raise as much.
 In order to make the schools equitable, in 2002 the School Board mandated that funds for staff had to be raised by a district-wide organization and evenly distributed.
 This led to the formation of an organization called All Schools Fund that later became PiE.

 PiE raises funds from PAUSD parents and community members and distributes the funds on a per-pupil basis to each school.
 As we understand there are varying measures of what constitutes equity, we feel the equal distribution of PiE funds is as equitable as possible.
 Today, we fund staff members who provide instruction and enrichment as well as social-emotional learning and support at every school.
 The same opportunities are provided to every student regardless of whether or how much an individual family donates.
 We do not track how much each school raises.